Skip & Fuel: The 36-Hour Fasting Protocol That Works

 Implementation Strategies

-1. Start with Keto First: Adapt to ketogenic eating before adding fasting
+1. Start with Keto First: Adapt to low-carb eating for 1-2 weeks before attempting 36-hour fasts

-5. Listen to Your Body: Adjust based on energy levels and hunger
+6. Listen to Your Body: Adjust timing and food choices based on energy levels

 Safety Considerations